 All these scenarios will end in an uninspiring conversation.

 You might think you have to be talking to a rude person for that to happen, right?
 Well, many people are just not aware of themselves socially.
 They don’t necessarily have bad intentions, they just don’t know how to hold interesting conversations.
 All you can do is practice so you are not one of these people.

 3. Ignore the lack of closeness

 We’re not getting any friendlier but we’re still talking for some reason – why?
-If you’ve been talking for half an hour and you still feel like strangers instead of potential friends, then that’s a problem – any conversation about any topic could be determined as boring.
+If you’ve been talking for half an hour and you still feel like strangers instead of potential friends, then that’s a problem – any conversation topic could be determined as boring.

 4. They are centered around only one or two topics